Jon Edge, MSc, MA, BEd Hons, MBACP, UKCP Registered

 Warmth, empathy, acceptance, genuineness, down-to-earthness, compassion, confidence, humility and creative intelligence are the essential qualities of a therapist, in my opinion.
 I could not do this difficult and wonderfully rewarding work if I felt I lacked them - I would have to earn a living doing something else.
 I know about the importance of these qualities from both sides of the fence, so to speak - as someone who looked for them (and found them) in a therapist when I needed one (many years ago now) and as someone who has been developing these qualities in myself on a daily basis ever since.

-I have really strong feelings about the importance of providing the qualities mentioned above as 'nutrients' of the therapeutic relationship, partly because they help to build the alliance with my clients so that the work can get going, but also because they are good in themselves, regardless of whether the contact between two people is a short or an extended one.
+I have really strong feelings about the importance of providing the qualities mentioned above as essential to the therapeutic relationship.
+They help build the alliance with my clients so that the work can get going and are good in themselves, regardless of whether the contact between two people is a short or an extended one.

 Most people who seek out a therapist, do so because they have suffered from failures and disappointments in relationships where some or all of these crucial qualities are absent or in short supply.
 Actually, sometimes it is the client who, in their daily lives, cannot show these particular qualities.
 Or they have become exhausted trying to provide them for other people.
 This can cause real problems in their relationships and can damage their own self-esteem, self-confidence and general well being.